 Visiting Graduate Students pay both a University tuition fee and a College fee.
 The fees are calculated on a termly basis and Visiting Graduate Students pay for each term that they will be studying at St Antony's College.
 The fees are the same regardless of your nationality or residence.

 The University tuition fee is based on the subject area you will study.
-The tuition fees for 2015/16 and 2016/17 are available here.
+Tuition fee rates are available here.

 Applicants should also budget for living costs.
 Please read the University's guidance on living costs.

 Applicants are required to complete a financial declaration form to demonstrate that they have the funds available for both the fees and associated living costs for the duration of the Visiting Graduate Student period.